AndrewJBateman/javascript-add-times/README.md

 ## :clipboard: Status & To-Do List

 * Status: Working.
-* To-Do: This code can be enhanced with html to show the time values from the javascript calculations.
+* To-Do: This code can be enhanced with HTML to show the time values from the javascript calculations.

 ## :clap: Inspiration